Rosualdo is just an ordinary person with an extraordinary God, who wants to spread God’s words and love through writing articles and poems.

 3. God Is Not Blind To His Sins

-Most Christians think that it is okay to commit sins because they believe that God will tolerate, will not look or will blind himself for their sins, as long as they go to church every Sunday, give offerings, do good works, praise and worship, evangelism, preaching, ministry service and duties, and being a devoted Christian.
+Most Christians think that it is okay to commit sins because they believe that God will tolerate, will not look, or will blind himself for their sins, as long as they go to church every Sunday, give offerings, do good works, praise, and worship, evangelism, preaching, ministry service and duties, and being a devoted Christian.
 Church duties, good works, and devotion cannot automatically win God's favor for forgiveness.
 If a man's works will merit forgiveness, then Christ's work on the cross was in vain (Ephesians 2:8-9).
 Unless we repent and confess our sins, there will be no purification and forgiveness (1 John 1:9).
 Christians think that since God did not bring immediate action for their sins, it means God tolerates their transgressions.
 A Christian mind will always think that since God is love (1 John 4:8), God will understand and will ignore their sins because God loves them.
 Sin brings trouble in a Christian relationship with God.
 It will also hinder his effectiveness as a channel of God's blessings to others.
 God is holy and pure, and will not tolerate sin and defilement.
 A Christian cannot trade anything for forgiveness apart from repentance.
-God is hurt when a Christian fall into sin, and that hurt will not produce blindness to him, but it will displease him (2 Samuel 11:27).
+God is hurt when a Christian falls into sin, and that hurt will not produce blindness to him, but it will displease him (2 Samuel 11:27).

 Does God Tolerate The Sins Of His Chosen?

 God did not tolerate the sins of David, the man after God's own heart.
 David gets Bathsheba and slept with her, and Bathsheba became pregnant.
-He called Uriah, the husband of Bathsheba to come home from the battle to sleep with her wife in order to cover his sin, but Uriah did not go home, but slept at the entrance of the palace because of his loyalty to his duty.
-David rewarded Uriah's loyalty with murder by sending him in the front line to die.
+He called Uriah, the husband of Bathsheba to come home from the battle to sleep with her wife to cover his sin, but Uriah did not go home but slept at the entrance of the palace because of his loyalty to his duty.
+David rewarded Uriah's loyalty with murder by sending him to the front line to die.
 Then David gets Bathsheba to be his wife.
 But the thing David had done displeased the Lord (2 Samuel 11:27).
-God did not close his eyes and forget David's sins, but he sent the prophet Nathan to rebuked David for his sins (2 Samuel 12:1-12).
+God did not close his eyes and forget David's sins, but he sent the prophet Nathan to rebuke David for his sins (2 Samuel 12:1-12).
 David acknowledges his sins and repented (2 Samuel 12:13).

 A Christian even how close he is to God, God is not blind to his sins.
 God will not tolerate every wrongdoing committed by his servants, even how great he is.
 Leaders are the most concealers of sins and the best target of Satan to be a stumbling block for the progress of God's kingdom.
 But God's love will always find its way for correction and reconciliation through repentance.
 God is love, but sin must be washed.
-It is okay to commit sin as long as you are a devoted Christian?
+It is okay to sin as long as you are a devoted Christian?